Best Disney World Hotels [2026 Ranking]

 What’s New In 2026: I really struggled with whether Pop Century should reclaim its top spot on this ranking heading into 2026.
 It got knocked down a few pegs in 2025 because of extensive refurbishment work being done in common areas and guest rooms.
 That has mostly wrapped up (the rooms are still being converted, building-by-building, and there’s some small work left in the lobby as of publication), but I’m still a bit torn.

-My big problem is that while I think the updates to the common areas—including the new coffee shop—are positives, the room updates (not pictured above) strike me as neutral, at best (with the major caveat that I haven’t stayed in them yet).
+My big problem is that while I think the updates to the common areas—including the new coffee shop—are positives, the room updates (NOT pictured above) strike me as neutral, at best (with the major caveat that I haven’t stayed in them yet).
 (You can see a video, no affiliation to us, here.)

 But the bottom line remains the same.
 The major competition for this spot is Art of Animation, and that hotel starts at $39 per night more than Pop Century, with arguably worse standard rooms (the suites are a whole different issue).
 So—yes, it’s close between these two—but I’m back to giving the edge to Pop Century.
 For more, read our comparison of Pop Century and Art of Animation.